ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 ![CORS](/images/posts/securing-web-app/cors.png){: width="650" }

-CORS restrictions apply only to web browsers to protect users from malicious websites.
+CORS restrictions apply only to web browsers, protecting users from malicious websites.
 CORS does not apply to server-to-server communications or scripts.

-Malicious site owner can have own server that calls the API and then sends the data to the malicious site.
+A malicious site owner can have their own server that calls the API and then sends the data to the malicious site.

 As attackers can still create scripts that directly call the API; therefore, CORS is not a standalone security feature.